Andrew-R-Stephens/Andrew-R-Stephens/README.md

 <div align='left'><h2>Publications</h2></div>

-> If it's published on an official website like the Google Play Store, it will be in this section.
+> If it's published on the Google Play Store, the Apple App Store, or a custom domain, it will be in this section.

 <br>